 - Play+ card: You use a Play+ prepaid card to fund your account.

 What withdrawal options can you use?

-You’ll certainly be able to cash out through the casino cage, e-check, e-wallet, Play+, and paper check.
+To cash out, use the casino cage, e-check, e-wallet, Play+, and paper check.
 PayNearMe and credit cards are the only options that tend to be deposit only.

-Michigan casinos will assuredly limit you to the same deposit and withdrawal option.
+Michigan casinos limit you to the same deposit and withdrawal option.
 If you fund an account with Skrill, for example, you’ll need to cash out via Skrill as well.

 MI gaming sites will likely require extra identification when you withdraw money.
 They’ll request a photo ID (e.g., driver’s license) and more information (e.g., copy of a recent utility bill).

-What slots will be available at MI online casinos?
+What slots are available at MI online casinos?

-The Michigan online market is set to provide a wide range of slots.
-You’ll be sure to find three-reel, five-reel, bonus, Megaways, progressive, and grid games.
+The Michigan online market provides a wide range of slots.
+You’ll find three-reel, five-reel, bonus, Megaways, progressive, and grid games.

-Here’s more on the likely slot types that’ll be available in the Wolverine State:
+Here’s more on the slot types available in the Wolverine State:

 - Bonus: These slots feature detailed bonus rounds that may include a second screen, multipliers, and/or special symbols.